 10. Walt Display Animation Studios short films collection

 Disney’s animated studios don’t just make full feature films.
 This collection of 12 animated short subjects has a ton of variety, including two Academy Award winners in Paperman and Feast.
 Popular characters from Frozen and Tangled return, and “Tangled Ever After” is a particularly fun watch with two “side” characters that deserve in the spotlight.

 Both Paperman and Feast are definitely worth the watch and are Oscar winners for a reason.
-I would also highly recommend “The Match Girl.”
-It’s an oscar-nominated short from 2006 that is beautifully animated and does a fantastic job of tugging at your heartstrings.
+I also highly recommend “The Match Girl.”
+The oscar-nominated short from 2006 is beautifully animated and tugs at your heartstrings.
 All 12 shorts are quite different and unique and are bound to keep any audience engaged.